 To make things more complicated, some children who start as ‘salt losers’ or who can deal with salt normally develop problems as their kidney function declines.
-We will advise you about the salt intake that your child needs and the dietitian will advise how to reduce salt intake if necessary.
+We will advise parents about the salt intake that their child needs and the dietitian will advise how to reduce salt intake if necessary.

 Creatinine level and evidence for deterioration of kidney function

 We check the child’s creatinine level at every visit and plot the results on a graph so we can see how the level is changing.
 If the level has gone up more than we would expect, we may call you back to clinic sooner than planned, as this means that your child’s kidney function has got worse.
 However, there can be reversible causes for worsening kidney function, which we will investigate.

 The kidneys are responsible for regulating the acidity of the blood, which needs to be kept within particular limits for the body to work at its best.
 In some children, their blood may become acid, and they need to take an alkali (sodium bicarbonate) to counteract the acidity.

 Urea is produced when protein in the diet is broken down to be used for growth.
 The urea level in the blood depends on the protein and calorie intake in the diet.
 The urea level can also go up if the protein intake is very high or the calorie intake is very low as this reflects the breakdown of protein from muscle as a source of energy.
 If the urea level goes too high, it can make the child feel very ill and can make other body processes work less well.
 Our dietitian will give advice to control the urea level if necessary.

 Calcium, phosphate and parathyroid hormone (PTH)